chainwayxyz/citrea-docs/developer-documentation/deployment-guide/deploy-a-smart-contract-using-remix.md

 ![Remix-1](https://4199298141-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FtFU3ZD7rSzMi2uz6wz9W%2Fuploads%2Fgit-blob-92484d2488cecd34a999a72937e85a28d2be33f4%2F1.png?alt=media)

-Select contracts folder from the left sidebar and click on the `1_Storage.sol` file to open it.
+Select the contracts folder from the left sidebar and click on the `1_Storage.sol` file to open it.
 This file contains a simple smart contract that stores an integer value on Citrea.

 ### Step 2: Compile the Smart Contract